nicolas-schurando/thethings.iO-STMicroelectronics-library/README.md

 Follow this simple steps to connect your STM32F746 Discovery board to thethings.iO

-1. Create a thing with our platform.
+1. Create a thing with [thethings.iO IoT platform](http://thethings.io).
 2. Go to the online mbed compiler and add this board (DISCO_F46) as the platform you're working with.
 3. Search and import from the mbed library, the sample program (mqtt or http version).
 4. Change the thingToken with an actual thingToken.